alejandroalfonsoyero/rest-mongoose/README.md

 ## For potential developers
-I'll be happy to get some extra help from developers who want to collaborate in this project.
+I'll be happy to get some extra help from developers who want to collaborate with this project.
 If you are one of them please write me to alejandroalfonso1994@gmail.com, or just start creating issues in the github repo.
 You should take a look to the issues already opened.
 Thank you.